Potamotrygon orbignyi

-Potamotrygon orbignyi, the smooth back river stingray, is a species of river stingray in the family Potamotrygonidae.
+Potamotrygon orbignyi, the smooth back river stingray or reticulate freshwater stingray, is a species of river stingray in the family Potamotrygonidae.
 It is found in the Amazon and Orinoco River basins in South America.

 Etymology

 Illustration of Potamotrygon orbignyi by Castelnau.

 The genus name Potamotrygon comes from the Greek words potamos (river) and trygon (sting ray).
 The species name is in honor of Alcide Charles Victor Marie Dessalines d'Orbigny.